Is Texas Ready to #LegalizeIt?

 We could go on and on, as there are many more examples of this type of legislation on deck.
 The vast majority of it has to do with decriminalization.
 Rep. Erin Zwiener, who filed HB 441, said in a press release, “Our current cannabis laws don’t make sense.
 We’re leaving dollars on the table, wasting public safety funds on enforcement, and saddling Texans with unnecessary criminal records that harm their ability to find work and housing.
 It’s time to bring our cannabis laws into the 21st century, and I’m eager to get to work on reducing penalties for possession of cannabis.”

-The criminal defense attorneys at the Mary Beth Harrell Law Firm provide knowledgeable and strategic defense if you’re charged with a drug crime.
+The criminal defense attorneys at the Mary Beth Harrell Criminal Defense and DWI Lawyers provide knowledgeable and strategic defense if you’re charged with a drug crime.
 We understand how the system works and we are prepared to defend your rights.
 To set up a consultation, call us today at 254-680-4655 or visit our contact page.
 We proudly serve clients from our offices in Killeen and Copperas Cove.